sefinek24/Genshin-Impact-ReShade/README.md

 If you need further assistance, feel free to join our [Discord server](https://discord.gg/SVcbaRc7gH).
 Also, if you wish to contribute to the project, please create a new [Pull Request](https://github.com/sefinek24/Genshin-Impact-ReShade/pulls).
 You can also check out the latest [screenshots](https://sefinek.net/genshin-impact-reshade/gallery?page=1) on our website and watch our [videos](https://sefinek.net/genshin-impact-reshade/videos) on YouTube for more information.
 Our main server of [sefinek.net](https://sefinek.net) is located in Poland, and [Cloudflare](https://www.cloudflare.com) servers are located in Warsaw and Frankfurt.
-Have fun!

 > By using this software, you agree to the terms of the [license agreement](LICENSE).
 > In addition, we are not responsible for any potential bans in the game.
 Although the chances of this happening are negligible.